Antonia & Sam’s wedding reception at Wick Farm, Bath

 My day started at Bailbrook House where Antonia was getting ready.
 Her bridesmaids were there to pop open the Champagne and help Antonia get into her beautiful wedding dress.

-Her brother arrived to give her away and as the girls were ready in plenty of time we had opportunity to take photo’s in the grounds of Bailbrrok House before heading to the church.
+Her brother arrived to give her away and as the girls were ready in plenty of time we had the opportunity to take photos on the grounds of Bailbrrok House before heading to the church.

 St Swithins church in Bathford was a special place for Sam.
 He grew up in the area and his mum just so happens to be the local reverend and was able to conduct the ceremony for them.